-Access to the property from Lyons take Hwy 7 west to Riverside Drive and take a left, continue until 411 Riverside Drive.
-The existing driveway will not create additional site disturbance or soil compaction and will require the removal of no trees.
-The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is only 50 feet long therefore there no turn around will be required (see plan for details).
-The driveway is less than 400 feet therefore no pull-outs are required
+Access to the property from Lyons take Highway 7 past Allenspark and take a right onto Taylor Road and continue to St. Vrain Road and take a right, the road will fork so stay on the left and continue for about 1⁄4 mile and the property is on the right.
+The existing driveway will create a little additional site disturbance and soil compaction and will require the removal of only a few trees.
+The driveway will be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
+The driveway is ~200 feet long therefore there will be a turn around required.
+The driveway is less than 400 feet therefore no pull-outs are required.